iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 }
 ```

--

-If the `transmit` variable is equal to one, then the log counter is cleard along with the `transmit` variable before transmission.
-The function `sprintf` is called with a message buffer `MSG` and a formatted character string to populate the buffer with numbers.
+If the `transmit` variable is equal to one, then the log counter `logCounter` is cleard along with the `transmit` variable, before transmission.
+The function `sprintf` is called with a message buffer `MSG` and a formatted string to populate the buffer with numbers.
 A log message can be anything, but for finding the matrix of known parameters in tilt estimation, the accelerometrs data must be included.
 After the message is composed, it is given as an argument to the function `HAL_UART_Transmit`, which stands for: Hardware Abstraction Layer, Universal Asynchronous Receiver / Transmitter, Transmit.
-The function also requires a pointer to `uart6`, which is a micro-controller peripheral for serial communication, and the size of the message buffer, along with a time out delay.
-Printing and transmitting the log finishes the main control loop.
-The console on the other side of tranmission receives a line like this:
+The function also requires a pointer to `uart6`, which is a micro-controller peripheral for serial communications, and the size of the message buffer, along with a time out delay.
+Printing and transmitting the log finishes the actor loop.
+The console on the other side of tranmission should receive a line like this:
 `AX1: -0.01, AY1: 1.03, AZ1: 0.00, | AX2: -0.05, AY2: 0.97, AZ2: -0.04, | roll: 0.03, pitch: -1.59, | encT: 0.46, encB: 4.31, | j: 1038.000000, | x0: -0.02, x1: -0.12, x2: 0.03, x3: -1.22, x4: -0.90, x5: 0.05, x6: 0.09, x7: -0.04, x8: 0.00, x9: -0.01, x10: 0.00, x11: 0.00, | P0: -96.08, P1: 0.27, P2: 2.04, P3: 1.18, P4: 1.36, P5: 0.34, P6: 0.03, P7: 0.77, P8: 0.08, P9: 0.57, P10: 62.48, P11: 62.48, dt: 0.001947`.

 You can visualize this example message using the [Unicycle](https://github.com/iamazadi/Porta.jl/blob/master/models/unicycle.jl) script.
-The example includes: the tri-axis acceleromer measurements of IMU 1 and IMU 2, the roll and pitch angles after sensor fusion, the absolute position of both encoders, and the diagonal entries of the inverse auto-correlation matrix `P_n`.
+The example includes: the tri-axis acceleromer measurements of IMU 1 and IMU 2, the roll and pitch angles after the primary and secondary sensor fusions, the absolute position of both rotary encoders, and the diagonal entries of the inverse auto-correlation matrix `P_n`.
 Different messages can be composed for different use cases, for example printing raw sensor readings for calibrating the zero point and the scale of the accelerometers axes.

 ```c
 if (transmit == 1)